AhmedMohO/MidTyper/README.md

-# MidTyper
+# MedTyper

 A modern, responsive web application built with React, TypeScript, and Tailwind CSS.
-MidTyper provides a sleek user interface with internationalization support, dark mode, and smooth animations.
+MedTyper provides a sleek user interface with internationalization support, dark mode, and smooth animations.

 ## 🚀 Features